-Sickly poetess Elizabeth Barrett (Norma Shearer, A Free Soul) meets and falls in love with fellow poet Robert Browning (Fredric March, Dr. Jekyll and Mr. Hyde), which causes the ire of her stern and controlling father, the monstrous Edward Barrett (Charles Laughton, The Private Life of Henry VIII).
+Sickly Elizabeth Barrett (Norma Shearer, A Free Soul) meets and falls in love with fellow poet Robert Browning (Fredric March, Dr. Jekyll and Mr. Hyde), which causes the ire of her stern and controlling father, the monstrous Edward Barrett (Charles Laughton, The Private Life of Henry VIII).

 Reaction & Thoughts: